 Regional Variations and Toppings

-There are regional variations.
+There are regional variations for crêpes.
 To make Normandy crêpes you replace the rum with calvados which is an apple brandy.
 You can also add grated apple to the batter or you can caramelise some apples in a little butter and sugar.
 Normandy butter and milk are key ingredients to the batter.
 The result is a light and very delicious crêpe.

-Other variations include adding beer to the batter and replacing some of the flour with cocoa powder.
-Other toppings might include nutella, jam, lemon and sugar, caramel sauce, fruit, chantilly cream.
+Other variations for Normandy crêpes include adding beer to the batter or replacing some of the flour with cocoa powder.
+Other toppings might include nutella, jam, lemon and sugar, caramel sauce, fruit or chantilly cream.
 So you have lots of possibilities.
 However you eat them be sure to enjoy a crêpe on La Chandeleur.